Census Frequently Asked Questions for Domestic Violence Programs and Advocates

-- The 2010 Domestic Violence Counts Report provides a safe, noninvasive snapshot of the important work you do every day.
+- The National Domestic Violence Counts Census Report provides a safe, noninvasive snapshot of the important work you do every day.
 Keeping survivors’ confidentiality and safety at the forefront, this report allows you to share the incredible, life-saving work you do with community members, funders, the media, and others.

 Can we get data for just our organization or region?